yubo-yue/yubo-yue.github.io/_posts/2016-10-14-Concurrency.md

 ## Overview
 There is a long journey to get accustom of Java thread and concurrency.
 The main reason is find a great book on this topic is quite hard.
 Even though there are a lot of book try to clarify this topic directly by using easy understanding words, but few can do that.
 Brian Goetz's __Java Concurrency in Practice(JCIP)__ is one of the winner who describe this topic so well, with enough depth on concurrency scope.

+## Risks of thread
+* Saftty hazards - no bad things happen
+* Liveness hazards - good thing eventually happen
+* Performance hazards - good thing to happen quickly.

+### Thread safefy
+Writing thread‐safe code is, at its core, about managing access to state, and in particular to shared, mutable state.

 ## What is definition of thread safe class?
 I think to better understand and grasp of concurrency programming, the first question you should ask yourself is What is thread safe?.
 If you can't give out a clear answer for this question, i don't think you can write a correct and efficient java concurrent program because you are lost at the beginning.